krickwix/ComfyUI-WanVideoWrapper/DISTRIBUTED_INFERENCE_README.md

 ## 🚀 **Overview**

-The distributed inference nodes provide multi-GPU support using the same Ulysses distribution mechanism that we successfully implemented in the standalone Wan2.2-Lightning setup.
+The distributed inference system provides multi-GPU support using the same Ulysses distribution mechanism that we successfully implemented in the standalone Wan2.2-Lightning setup.
 This allows you to:

 - **Scale across multiple GPUs** (2-8 GPUs supported)
 - **Use Ulysses distribution** for optimal memory sharing
 - **Enable FSDP** for model sharding
 - **Maintain the same quality** with faster inference
 - **Integrate seamlessly** with existing ComfyUI workflows
+- **Maintain backward compatibility** with existing workflows

 ## 📋 **Prerequisites**